Cultivating Hispanic Leadership Institute

 Identify a “give back” goal to be employed following successful completion/graduation of the Leadership Institute.

-Aside from the overnight Retreat in January and the Graduation in June, all other sessions will require a commitment on every second week from 9:30 a.m. – 4:00 p.m. beginning in January and continuing every month through June.
+Aside from the virtual Retreat in January and the Graduation in June, all other sessions will require a commitment on every second week from 9:30 a.m. – 4:00 p.m. beginning in January and continuing every month through June.